 When thinking about online marketing and how it can help to grow your business, it makes sense to keep the power of referrals in mind.
 There is a natural overlap between referrals and the web, and that overlap happens on social media.
 The very nature of social media platforms is such that they promote referrals and social proof – perfect for expanding your reach and getting the word out.

 Service businesses across many industries, including healthcare, see social media marketing as the biggest opportunity on the web.
 And, among the social media landscape, it is Facebook that leads the way in marketing popularity.
 The sheer size of the Facebook platform makes it attractive to just about every marketer, although other options like LinkedIn, Twitter, and Instagram are very much worth your attention, as well.

 Whatever your marketing budget happens to be, it has a limit.
 You have to manage your marketing dollars wisely, only sticking with methods that prove to bring in a strong ROI time after time.
 In terms of allocation, we see a surprising trend with local service businesses – offline advertising continues to make up nearly half of all marketing spend.
 While there are worthwhile advertising methods to pursue offline, it seems that optimizing online efforts might represent an opportunity to gain an edge on the competition.

 Lead generation will always be at the top of the marketing pyramid.
 Without new leads, nothing you do in the rest of your business will matter much in the end.
-For healthcare service companies, respecting the importance of referrals is a great start, but that should not get in the way of pursuing other opportunities, as well.
-Blending a diverse set of marketing methods will promote growth and allow for adaptation as the market changes in the years to come.
+For healthcare service companies, respecting the importance of referrals is a great start, but that should not get in the way of pursuing other opportunities.
+Blending a diverse set of marketing methods will promote growth and allow adaptation as the market changes in the years to come.